 07 January, and a story gone viral on the Alt-right Breitbart website that a mob of a thousand Muslim immigrants chanting allahu akbar! had set fire to Germany’s ‘oldest Christian church’ on New Year’s Eve has been dismissed by Dortmund police as a total fabrication, based on a report of a small fire started by a firework, that caused no damage to the church – which is not ‘Germany’s oldest’.

-That might be something we could ignore if the founder of Breitbart, Mr Brennan, had not just been appointed as Mr Trump’s chief policy adviser.
+That might be something we could ignore if the founding editor of Breitbart, Mr Stephen K Bannon, had not just been appointed as Mr Trump’s chief policy adviser.

 To cheer you up, a (presumed genuine) Classified ad from the Eye of January 1967, of a kind we may never again see in our lifetimes: